 Migrants and volunteering in the UK

 On 16 August 2017, the UK Home Office published some bewildering ‘guidance’ on this topic.
-Whilst the detailed meaning is obscure, there are some deeply worrying indications here.
+Whilst the detailed meaning seemed initially obscure, investigations resulted in some degree of comfort.
 Click here for more.

 Privacy in staffed facilities